The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 Explicit values with behavioral examples

-Viggo documented the company values with the senior team.
-Implemented recognition system.
-Started weekly all-hands focused on vision and culture (not just operations).
+Viggo documented company values with the senior team, implemented a recognition system, and started weekly all-hands focused on vision and culture—not just operations.

-Retention impact: 2 senior consultants who were considering leaving decided to stay.
-“First time I feel like we’re building something bigger than projects.”
+Retention impact: two senior consultants who had been considering leaving chose to stay.
+One of them summed it up simply: “First time I feel like we’re building something bigger than projects.”

 Week 13-16: Tested New Identity, Locked In Operating Model